-As a follower of George Fox, William Penn shared the dream of founding a Quaker colony in the New World.
+William Penn was a follower of George Fox and shared the dream of founding a Quaker colony in the New World.
 Fox had visited the middle colonies in 1671, and had actually traveled across today’s New Jersey, which must have been a very arduous trip.
 With the acquisition of Edward Byllinge’s share of New Jersey, William Penn saw a golden opportunity to carry out Fox’s dream.
 Although Penn was just one of many shareholders, “West Jersey, not Pennsylvania, was Penn’s first Quaker colony.”
 4 Penn, Lawrie and Lucas encouraged settlement of the western portion of the province, starting at the mouth of the Delaware River, away from the well-established eastern towns and the influence of Sir George Carteret.

 Once that happened, proprietors clamored for another division of land.
 But that could not be done without some major Indian purchases, which will be discussed in the next installment.

 I have two reasons for publishing this article.
 As mentioned above, I want to acknowledge and celebrate the 350th year of New Jersey’s existence.
 Secondly, I am embarking on something new for me.
 I am going to publish a house history that I am currently working on (and expect to finish soon).
 The owner has given his permission, and I thought it would be worthwhile because the various former owners of this property are of considerable interest to Delaware Township history.

 Every house history I do starts with something similar to this short history of New Jersey’s colonization (although slightly different each time).
 The intention for each of my house histories is to get back to the beginning, and, excepting the native Americans, English colonization is the beginning, at least for Hunterdon County.